 Jean-Honoré Nicolas Fragonard was born on April 5, 1732, in Grasse, France.
 He was a French Rococo painter and etcher.

 When he was six years old, his family moved to Paris.
-During his training as a notary clerk, he showed a great interest in painting and drawing.
-The lawyer under whom Fragonard served as an apprentice suggested he start training with a painter.
+During his training as a notary's clerk, he showed a great interest in painting and drawing.
+The lawyer under whom Fragonard served as an apprentice suggested he begin training with a painter.

-Around 1748, the Frenchman began his first artistic training with the most famous Rococo artist of his time: François Boucher.
-Boucher recognized the boy's potential and shaped Fragonard's style and methods.
+Around 1748, the Frenchman received his first artistic training from the most famous Rococo artist of his time: François Boucher.
+Boucher noticed the young man's potential.
+He shaped Fragonard's style and methods.

-On Boucher's recommendation, Fragonard participated in the Prix de Rome scholarship of the Royal Academy of Painting and Sculpture in 1752.
-Jean-Honoré Fragonard won the scholarship with his painting "Jeroboam Sacrificing to the Golden Calf."
-At the academy, he copied the artists of the Roman Baroque and created numerous sketches.
+Upon François Boucher's recommendation, Fragonard participated in the Prix de Rome scholarship of the Royal Academy of Painting and Sculpture in 1752.
+Jean-Honoré Fragonard won the scholarship with his painting "Jeroboam Sacrificing to the Golden Calf".
+At the academy, he copied the artists of the Roman Baroque and made numerous sketches.
 He admired the masters of the Dutch and Flemish schools.
-This influence was evident in a series of powerful heads of old men and a series of portraits.
+This influence was evident in a series of strong heads of old men and a series of portraits.

 During a journey through Italy, Fragonard found inspiration in the Italian landscape, nature, and ancient sites.

 In 1765, Fragonard returned to Paris and was admitted to the Royal Academy.
-The impressions from his travels enhanced his artistic development, and he made a name for himself with landscape depictions.
+The impressions from the trip furthered his artistic development, and he made a name for himself with landscape depictions.
 The artist was drawn to landscapes, gardens, terraces, and temples.

-Fragonard's death on August 22, 1806, in Paris went almost unnoticed; his works were ignored by many art historians for nearly half a century and were considered outdated until around 1850.
+Fragonard's death on August 22, 1806, in Paris went almost unnoticed, and his works were ignored by many art historians for almost half a century, considered outdated until around 1850.

 © MYARTPRINTS.COM